PaoloMazzon/modern-renderer/README.md

 # Modern Renderer
-This project aims to be an attempt at a modern renderer written in C++ with a C interface utilizing Vulkan for the bulk of the rendering work.
+This project aims to be an attempt at a modern renderer written in C++ with a C interface utilizing Vulkan 1.3 for the bulk of the rendering work.

 [![CMake Build & Test](https://github.com/PaoloMazzon/modern-renderer/actions/workflows/build-and-test.yaml/badge.svg?branch=main)](https://github.com/PaoloMazzon/modern-renderer/actions/workflows/build-and-test.yaml)
 ![coverage](https://gist.githubusercontent.com/PaoloMazzon/227fdd0e548061bf552b6fe1e51b14d4/raw/test.svg)

+## Hardware Requirements
+Modern Renderer uses Vulkan 1.3 to take advantage of features like dynamic rendering, timeline semaphores, and bindless rendering.
+It can also take advantage of other features like Debug Utilities if they are available on the host machine.

 ## Project Overview
 As it stands, all tests are in `tests/`, the main application used for testing the renderer